In the February 2016 edition of Conductor 30|30 (which is 30 minutes on the last 30 days in search, social, and content), I discuss:

 The algorithm did not have bias towards big or small brands.
 Both felt rank changes based on the quality of their content.
 Though there isn’t a preferred content length, we noticed that the best performing pages had content around 750 – 800 words on page.
 What still matters most to Google, however, is content quality and user experience.

-Surge in Manual Actions Surrounding Spammy Structured Markup
+Surge in Manual Actions Surrounding Spammy SEO Structured Data Markup

 Semantic or Structured Markup is meant to identify data that Google can use to either list your page in a certain way or understand what your website is about so that it can help you rank better.
-Structured data does not need to be on every single page.
+SEO structured data does not need to be on every single page.

 Recently, there’s been a surge in manual actions surrounding spammy structured markup or rich snippet manual actions.
 It’s most likely happening unintentionally to sites that use Wordpress Plugins that add markup data automatically.